 add or subtract points, depending on how much you have participated and

-Participation: + or - up to one letter grade after the above is totalled
+Participation: + or - up to one letter grade after the above is totaled

 Extra Credit: You may earn additional or make up points/X's

-You need to build up at least 70 points to earn a
+You need to build up at least 60 points/X's to earn

-There are four Draft 1 papers (four different kinds).
-You'll then pick two
+There are five Draft 1 papers (five different kinds).
+You'll then pick two of

-of these and turn them into two different Draft 2's.
-Once your Draft 2's
+these and expand them into two different Draft 2's.
+With 60 X's/points in

 For a better understanding of this, please examine the chart below.
 It